Anurag-13/Portfolio1/README.md

 # Portfolio1
-A Portfolio mini Project using HTML &amp; CSS
+A Portfolio minor Project using HTML &amp; CSS